alhajee/ckan/doc/maintaining/background-tasks.rst

     If you create a custom queue in your extension then you should prefix the queue name using your extension's name.
 See :ref:`avoid name clashes`.

-    Queue names are internally automatically prefixed with the CKAN site ID, so multiple parallel CKAN instances are not a problem.
+    Queue names are internally automatically prefixed with the FMLD site ID, so multiple parallel FMLD instances are not a problem.

 .. _background jobs testing: